 Extra care housing offers a new way of supporting you to live independently.
 It gives you the security and privacy of a home of your own, a range of facilities on the premises, with the added peace of mind in knowing that you have 24 hour access to on-site emergency support if needed.

 Extra care housing is available to people with a mix of care and support needs.
-Social care support will only be available in line with the Council's Fair Access to Care and Fairer Charging Policies.
+Social care support will only be available in line with the Care Act.

 More information can be found in the extra care allocations policy.